Who Is Chris Stapleton?

 Popular and clean-cut in his teenage years, Stapleton played several team sports at Johnson Central High School and graduated as class valedictorian in 1996.
 He went on to study engineering at Vanderbilt University in Nashville but soon immersed himself in the local music scene, and dropped out after one year.

-In 2016 he returned to his high school to play a free concert and dedicate a new outdoor performance space on the school grounds, which a team of the school’s carpentry students helped construct.
+In 2016 he returned to his high school to play a free concert and dedicate a new space where students could perform on school grounds.
+The space was constructed by student carpenters.

 Elton John Tribute